z1090/team-me-up-scotty/README.md

 # Team-me-up-scotty

 Team Me Up (Scotty) is a mobile app that randomly picks 5-a-side football teams from a list of names.
 It’s a handy tool to have if teams are selected just before play starts, based on who turns up on the day, rather than a more organised setup where teams are selected in advance.
 You can create up to 9 teams and enter as many participants as you'd like (3+), so it's not strictly 5-a-side, which is useful if only 9 players turn up!
-Or if 14 turned up, you could choose either 7-a-side or 2 teams of 5 and one 4.
+Or if 14 turned up, you could choose either 7-a-side or 2 teams of 5 and one of 4.

 ## Github Page